Table of Contents

 Understanding the Student Visa Work Hour Restrictions

-For international students pursuing an MBA at Oxford, one of the best MBA colleges in UK, it's crucial to be aware of the work-hour restrictions set forth by your student visa along with Oxford MBA fees.
+For international students pursuing an MBA at Oxford, it's crucial to be aware of the work-hour restrictions set forth by your student visa along with the University of Oxford MBA fees.
 These regulations exist to balance allowing you to earn an income and ensuring sufficient time to concentrate on your studies.

 - The student visa work hour restrictions for Oxford MBA students are somewhat stringent.
 You are allowed to work only 20 hours per week during term time.